Maximizing the performance, design and business model for hybrid renewable energy systems

-The Microgrid Global Innovation Forum brings together thought leaders, energy executives, and project managers from around the world for two days of intense networking and information sharing concerning the
+The 3rd Annual Microgrid Global Innovation Forum in Lisbon, Portugal, brings together thought leaders, energy executives, and project managers from around the world for two days of intense networking and information sharing concerning the

 latest technological developments, design, implementation and operation of hybrid renewable energy microgrids.
 The emphasis is on maximizing the effective use of renewable and distributed energy resources, refining